rkarolina/Design-of-the-job-offers-management/README.md

 _I want to display all 'B2B' offers in the database only with job title, salary, requirements and start date_
 ```
+SELECT
-SELECT JobDetails.JobTitle, JobDetails.MinSalary, JobDetails.MaxSalary, JobDetails.Requirements, JobDetails.StartDate
+JobDetails.JobTitle, JobDetails.MinSalary, JobDetails.MaxSalary,
+JobDetails.Requirements, JobDetails.StartDate
 FROM JobDetails
 JOIN EmploymentType ON EmploymentType.Id = JobDetails.EmploymentType
 WHERE EmploymentType.Name = 'B2B';
 ```

-_I want to display [and save to the view] who applied for a 'Team Leader' Position - first&last name (of the candidate from [User] table) with status of the application in the system and estimated date of starting work in the company._
+_I want to display [and save to the view] who applied for a 'Team Leader' Position: <br>
+first&last name (of the candidate from [User] table) with status of the application in the system and estimated date of starting work in the company._
 ```
 USE JobOffersManagementSystem
 GO
 CREATE OR ALTER VIEW StatusOfTeamLeaderApplications
 AS
+SELECT
-SELECT [User].FirstName, [User].LastName, ApplicationStatus.[Status], JobDetails.JobTitle, JobDetails.StartDate AS EstimatedStartDate
+[User].FirstName, [User].LastName, ApplicationStatus.[Status],
+JobDetails.JobTitle, JobDetails.StartDate AS EstimatedStartDate
 FROM JobApplication
 INNER JOIN [User] ON JobApplication.CandidateId=[User].Id
 INNER JOIN ApplicationStatus ON  JobApplication.StatusId=ApplicationStatus.Id